buddhist-uni/buddhist-uni.github.io/_content/articles/hold-oneself-and-the-dhamma-as-an-island_velez-de-cea.md

   - anatta
 ---

-> if the Buddha exhorts his disciples to take attā and Dhamma as an island and refuge, those two terms, Dhamma and attā, denote the same reality.
+> if the Buddha exhorts his disciples to take *attā* and Dhamma as an island and refuge, those two terms, *dhamma* and *attā*, denote the same reality.
 This identity [...] is highly problematic

 A straightforward refutation of the absurd claim that a famous idiom of the Buddha contradicts the central doctrine of non-self.